schadenfred/proscrypt-koans/README.md

 > Starting proscryptkoans_database_1 ... done
 > Starting proscryptkoans_web_1      ... done

 Sometimes I like to see the output, sometimes I don't.
 You'll figure out what works best for you.

-Now let's tell our rails web app to create our test and development databases:
+Now let's tell our web app to create our test and development databases:

 `$ docker-compose exec web bin/rails db:create`

 ...and now do you remember that Leonardio DiCaprio-Inception stuff I was writing about earlier?

-Let's tunnel from your machine into a shell running on a machine inside your machine, called a container:
+With the dreams and the tunneling inside dreams?
+Let's tunnel from your machine into a shell running on a machine inside your machine:

  `$ docker-compose exec web sh`

-...and now your dream machine terminal will look something like:
+...and now your dream machine terminal prompt will look something like:

 `/usr/src/app #`

+Right on.

-We will need to use this shell for running rails commands, so let's open a second terminal using Ctrl+N, and run our tests in it:
+Let's leave this machine in a machine terminal shell open for running commands inside our app -- otherwise, we'd need to prepend each command with 'docker-compose exec web' -- and open a second terminal in our host OS using Ctrl+N, so we can run our tests in it:

 `$ docker-compose exec web bundle exec guard`

-You should see some red test failure text in the terminal output.
+You should see some red text in the terminal output.
 This is the first 'test koan' in this chapter.
-Read it, reflect on it, and then make the test koan pass in one of two ways:
+Read it, reflect on it, and then make the test koan pass, in one of two ways:

 1. Change code in an existing file in your editor.

 2. Run a command inside your web container's shell

-To find out if your code changes or the commands you've run made the test koan pass, go to your test terminal and hit the space bar.
-If the test koan passes, the test terminal will automatically put you onto the next test koan, and the next one after that, until you're finished the chapter.
+To find out if your code changes or the commands you've run have made the test koan pass, go to your test terminal and hit the spacebar.
+If the test koan passes, the test terminal will automatically put you onto the next test koan, and when you destroy it, the next one after that, until you're finished with the chapter.